 - Suppressing glucagon release

-- Increasing usage of glucose in the liver
+- Increasing the usage of glucose in the liver

 - Directly reducing the release of glucose into the bloodstream

-- Inhibiting intestinal alpha-glucosidase and delaying carbohydrate (sucrose in specific) digestion
+- Inhibiting intestinal alpha-glucosidase and delaying sucrose digestion

-- Increasing activity of CPT1 (Carnitine palmitoyltransferase 2), CPT2 and Beta-oxidase – enzymes responsible for the fat breakdown
+- Increasing the activity of three enzymes that break down fats: CPT1 (Carnitine palmitoyltransferase 2), CPT2, and beta-oxidase

-Allulose decreases the amount of liver fat by [R]:
+Allulose decreases the amount of liver fat by :

-- Reduction of lipid synthesis by decreasing levels of enzymes required for the reaction, FAS (fatty acid synthase), and PAP (phosphatidate phosphatase)
+- Reducing the levels of the enzymes required for fat production (fatty acid synthase and phosphatidate phosphatase)